 Seattle’s Child: What thoughts have you had about bringing your baby into a world deeply impacted by the pandemic, with many countries expecting recession, if not depression?

 Erin Wilcox: There’s so much impacting the world right now, from global warming to cyber warfare and, as my preferred presidential candidate Marianne Williamson put it, “dark psychic forces.”
 I don’t know what lasting effects the pandemic will have, but we will teach our baby about the importance of being good to one another.
 That is what we can ultimately control.

-SC: Has this experience clarified in any way what is most important to you as a parent or family?
+Seattle’s Child: Has this experience of being an expectant mom during Covid-19 clarified in any way what is most important to you as a parent or family?

 Erin Wilcox: I will parent from the heart and trust my intuition.
 It’s feeling good to live my values, moving to the birth center and finding community on this path.
 It would have been fear that kept me in the traditional system.
 I’ll remember this polarity between intuition and fear, and what pole I feel better about acting from, when I’m making decisions as a parent.

-SC: Have any silver linings come from this experience?
+Seattle’s Child: Have any silver linings come from the experience of being an expectant mom during Covid-19?
 Any positives?

 Erin Wilcox: I’ve seen my neighborhood activated and people bearing up under stress in admirable ways.
 I’ve realized that I can rely on my family to lift me up, even when it means sending boxes of toilet paper from two states away.

 I know that there will be more silver linings, and if there’s one good thing about being a pregnant person “of advanced maternal age,” it’s that I understand why it’s so important to embrace those upsides, that doing so does not detract from our mourning or our respect for those who suffer, including ourselves.